kubernetes/kops/docs/cli/kops_completion_bash.md

 ### SEE ALSO

-* [kops completion](kops_completion.md)	 - generate the autocompletion script for the specified shell
+* [kops completion](kops_completion.md)	 - Generate the autocompletion script for the specified shell